mral-cmu/assignment1-handout/README.md

 This function calculates the (w,x,y,z) quaternion from a 3x3 rotation matrix.

+### 1.8 `compose`
+This function calculates the composition of two transforms.

+### 1.8 `inverse`
+This function calculates the inverse of the homogeneous transform.

 ## Checking your results
-There is a test in `test/test_orientation.py`.
+There are two test files for this section.
+Functions 1.1 -- 1.7 have their test cases in `test/test_orientation.py`.
 It will print out
 ```python
 Tests Passed
 ```
 on success and assert an error if it fails.
+Functions 1.8 and 1.9 have their test cases in `test/test_pose.py`.
+The test will print out `passed` or `failure` for each test case.

-## 2. Quadrotor Simulator (50 points)
+## 2. Quadrotor Simulator (45 points)
 The quadrotor simulator is contained in `quadrotor_simulator_py`.
 You will implement functions in this folder, zip your folder, and upload to Autolab for grading.